 Countless protagonists act within the Theatre of the Long Now; an emphasis lies on the ground, various institutions, plants, metal parts, and a turtle, as well as a young and an old human.
 Weather and limited resources, solidarity and political decisions are going to shape the prospective course of its performance.
 The end of the play is already planned for 2114 – currently the management is discussing a possible extension.

-The Theatre of the Long Now is a Techne-production in cooperation with Kunstverein Wagenhalle e.V.
+The Theatre of the Long Now is a project by Ferl+Hertel and Bureau Baubotanik at Wagenhallen Stuttgart.
+The project is developed as part of the production platform Techne and in cooperation with Kunstverein Wagenhalle e.V.